Should you upgrade from the Galaxy Watch Active 2 to the Galaxy Watch 4?

 Many standard features help you track your fitness and work toward hitting important milestones.
 For example, you'll have built-in GPS, heart-rate monitoring, and activity/sleep tracking.
 Another advanced feature is the electrocardiogram (ECG) sensor for detecting irregular heartbeats that could indicate an underlying condition.
 You'll also be able to monitor your blood oxygen saturation levels with the SpO2 sensor.

+The main selling point in sticking with the Galaxy Watch Active 2 is that Samsung is still actively rolling out updates to previous models.
+For example, the latest update brings some of the Galaxy Watch 4 features to the Watch Active 2.
+Now, users will have the advanced fall detection feature.
+If a fall is detected, your watch will send an SOS notification to your designated contacts.

+If you want to take personalization a step further, you'll also be glad to know that Samsung has added several new watch face options to the Galaxy Watch Active 2.
+There's also the Group Challenge feature, which allows you to add friends and family members to a Challenge.
+You can choose to work out as a team or compete against each other.
+Users can take comfort in knowing that Samsung is still committed to bringing new features to older models.

-Samsung Galaxy Watch 4 vs. Samsung Galaxy Watch Active 2: Should you upgrade?
+Samsung Galaxy Watch 4 vs. Galaxy Watch Active 2: Should you upgrade?

-If you're curious enough about the new Samsung Galaxy Watch 4 features and you're willing to take a chance on the company's Wear OS 3 smartwatch, a leap of faith might just be worth it.
+If you're curious enough about the new Samsung Galaxy Watch 4 features and you're willing to be open-minded and try Wear OS 3, this watch may just be worth it.
 Currently, it's not all that more expensive than its predecessor.
-To recap, some of the new features include improved health/fitness tracking, smoother performance, and a new 3-in-1 BioActive sensor.
+If you're in the market for a new watch, it probably makes sense to spend a bit more on the newer model.
+To recap, some of the new features include Wear OS 3, improved health/fitness tracking, smoother performance, and a new 3-in-1 BioActive sensor.

-Those who already own the Samsung Galaxy Watch Active 2 and have been happy with its features and performance may not be eager to upgrade.
-Of course, you could always wait to see what reviews and other users have to say about it before making a decision.
-With that said, you get more bang for your buck with the new Samsung Galaxy Watch 4.
-At the very least, it's worth your consideration.
+Those who already own the Samsung Galaxy Watch Active 2 and have been happy with its features and performance may not be so eager to upgrade.
+This is still one of the best fitness smartwatches you can buy, after all.
+If you won't be missing the new features and you're not in a rush to try Wear OS 3, the Galaxy Watch Active 2 is a solid pick.
+With that said, you'll get more bang for your buck with the new Samsung Galaxy Watch 4, so it's certainly worth your consideration.

 Expand your horizons